chesshelper/chesshelper/README.md

 </p>

 <p align="center">
-Get new Chess.com themes, pieces, and boards.
-Disable annoying notifications, add fullscreen mode, and "fixed" mode, change font, disable stream on the main page to reduce bandwidth usage...
-And many more!
+Add new Chess.com themes, pieces, and boards.
+Disable annoying notifications, add fullscreen mode, and "fixed" mode, change font, disable stream on the main page to reduce bandwidth usage... and many more.
 </p>

 ***